carolrolis/pong/README.md

 ## JavaScript Pong game!
-STILL ONLY IN PORTUGUESE
+STILL ONLY IN PTBR AND DESKTOP

 ### Onde jogar?
 > Vá para a Github Page do repositório ou clique aqui: <a href="https://carolrolis.github.io/pong/">Game</a>